 Arterial and venous blood gases (ABGs and VBGs, respectively) are routinely done in acute care settings to ascertain acid-base status, gas exchange, oxygen consumption, and electrolyte levels.
 In the OR and ICU settings, most of my patients have arterial lines from which ABGs can be drawn and interpreted.
-However, once these lines are removed, can VBGs still be useful?
+However, once these lines are removed, can VBGs still be helpful?

 First and foremost, one must understand the path of blood flow and consider some basic physiology.
-For example, venous blood taken from the internal jugular vein via a central line will likely have a much lower oxygen content since this blood is drained from an organ which consumes plenty of oxygen – the brain – and therefore not be representative of the whole body.
-A peripheral VBG might be be influenced by the application of a tourniquet (data is controversial on this topic regarding change/no change in pH, pCO2, pO2, etc.)
+For example, venous blood taken from the internal jugular vein via a central line will likely have a much lower oxygen content since this blood is drained from an organ that consumes plenty of oxygen – the brain – and therefore not be representative of the whole body.
+A peripheral VBG might be influenced by the application of a tourniquet (data is controversial on this topic regarding change/no change in pH, pCO2, pO2, etc.)

 In short, when I look at a VBG in a patient who isn’t critically ill, I assume the arterial pH is 0.03 units higher, the pO2 is higher, and the pCO2 is lower.
-If a VBG looks normal, I feel like the ABG should be fine.
+If a VBG looks normal, the ABG should be fine.
 If the VBG is abnormal, I need more information.

 Drop me a comment with your thoughts on VBGs!

 Bloom BM, Grundlingh J, Bestwick JP, Harris T. The role of venous blood gas in the emergency department: a systematic review and meta-analysis.
 Eur J Emerg Med.
 2014;21(2):81–88. doi:10.1097/MEJ.0b013e32836437cf